shakes76/PatternFlow/recognition/README.md

 [Insert 50Epochs4FiltersBad1.PNG]

-Figures 7 and 8 below shows the inability of the model to segment the skin lesion with other markings similar to the legion itself.
+Figures 7 and 8 below shows the inability of the model to segment the skin lesion with other markings similar to the lesion itself.

 [insert 50Epochs4FiltersBad3.PNG here]